Sherlemious/are-we-there-yet-mirror/README.md

 - **Admin Dashboard:** Comprehensive admin dashboard for managing users, bookings, and more.
 - **Email Notifications:** Automated email notifications for booking confirmations and updates.
 - **Search and Filter:** Advanced search and filter options for finding trips and activities.
-- **Unit Testing:** Robust unit testing with Jest to ensure code quality and reliability.

 ## Code Examples